Clarifai/docs/docs/api-guide/annotate/tasks.md

 These are some parameters you can specify when working with tasks:

 - Task type — It can be:
-    - `CONCEPTS_CLASSIFICATION` — Concepts classification tasks annotate concepts for the overall image, frame of video, or section of text.
+    - `CONCEPTS_CLASSIFICATION` — Concepts classification tasks annotate [concepts](https://docs.clarifai.com/api-guide/concepts/) for the overall image, frame of video, or section of text.
     - `BOUNDING_BOX_DETECTION` — Bounding box detection tasks annotate rectangular bounding box regions around each concept in an image, frame of video, or section of text.
     - `POLYGON_DETECTION` — Polygon detection tasks annotate free-form regions around concepts in an image, frame of video, or section of text.
-- Worker — Task worker includes information about the workers that will work on the task.
+- Worker — Task worker includes information about the workers who will work on the task.
 - Concept IDs — List of concept IDs used in the work on the task.
 The concepts should already be existing in your app.
 - Task worker strategy — It can be:
     - `PARTITIONED` — The inputs will be partitioned in several partitions.
 Each worker will label one or more input partitions.
     - `FULL` — Each worker will label all inputs from the input source.
 - Input source — It can be:
     - `ALL_INPUTS` — Use all inputs in the app.
-    - `SAVED_SEARCH` — Use the inputs from a saved search.
+    - `SAVED_SEARCH` — Use the inputs from a [saved search](https://docs.clarifai.com/api-guide/search/legacy-search/saved_searches).
 You also need to specify the `id` of the saved search.
-    - `DATASET` — Inputs from a dataset.
+    - `DATASET` — Use inputs from a [dataset](https://docs.clarifai.com/api-guide/data/datasets/).
 - [`sample_ms`](https://docs.clarifai.com/api-guide/predict/video#configuring-fps) — Used in video model predictions.
 It specifies the sample delay for video predictions (1 frame per N milliseconds).
 - Review strategy — It can be:
     - `NONE` — No review is needed.